 To attract more insects to my garden I’ve started making it more attractive to them by growing indigenous wild-flowers.
 I’ve had varying degrees of success so far as my fingers aren’t green enough yet..
 But I’ve seen a gradual growth in numbers and diversity.

-My primary groups of interest are bees and bumblebees, and butterflies as these groups experience the most pressure nowadays.
-Besides those I’m interested in wasps, beetles and grasshopper/bush crickets.
-My favorite insects are praying manti but even with todays global warming trend chances are they won’t show up in my garden.
+My primary groups of interest are wasps, in particular Digger wasps (Crabronidae), Potter wasps (Eumeninae) and Carrot wasps (Gasteruptiidae).
+I keep an eye open as well for bees and butterflies as these groups experience the most pressure nowadays.
+My favourite insects are praying manti but even with today’s global warming trend chances are they won’t show up in my garden.
 All specimen I will try to determinate and the dead specimen I’ll add to a garden insect collection.

 Right, and now I’m gonna squat that annoying fly…